Soldiers -- Ohio -- Correspondence.

 Albert Probert's cousin, David W. Davies, and sisters, Eliza (Probert) Freeman and Sarah Probert, wrote these letters to him between 1863 and May of 1865.
-Most reached him while he was stationed at Camp Chase (November 1863 to February 1864) and at Camp Dennison (March 1864 to May 1865).
+Most reached him while he was stationed at Camp Chase (November 1863 to February 1864) and at Camp Dennison (March 1864 to May 1865) during the Civil War.

 Alfred Gruber wrote this letter to his father, Joseph Gruber, from Chattanooga, Tennessee on July 18, 1865.
 In it, he discusses the aftermath of the war in Chattanooga and wonders whether he should accept the government's offer of a bounty in exchange for five years of service.

 This collection contains a letter written by Amos Guthrie to his father in New Rumley Township, Ohio.
 Guthrie was stationed in Knoxville, Tennessee.
 He attacks Copperheads and gives a rather detailed account about washday and the condition of his socks.

 This collection contains a letter written by Amos Guthrie from U. S. General Hospital No. 2, Chattanooga, Tennessee.

 This collection houses a letter from Civil War soldier Amos Guthrie, stationed in Knoxville, Tennessee, to his father in New Rumley Township, Ohio.
 It consists primarily of invectives against Copperheads.

 These five letters, composed in April 1864 in Knoxville, Tennessee, are written by Amos Guthrie (then serving with the U. S. Signal Corps) to his father and sister in Ohio.
 They discuss life in Knoxville as well as troop movements in the area.

 In this letter to his sister, Asa M. Weston discusses being close to Knoxville and President Lincoln's call for more draftees.